Yaroslav Trofimov

-Yaroslav Trofimov (Born 1969) is a Ukrainian-born Italian author and journalist who serves as chief foreign-affairs correspondent at The Wall Street Journal.
-Previously he wrote a weekly column on the Greater Middle East, Middle East Crossroads, in The Wall Street Journal.
+Yaroslav Trofimov (born 1969) is a Ukrainian-born Italian author and journalist who is chief foreign-affairs correspondent at The Wall Street Journal.
+Previously he wrote a weekly column on the Greater Middle East, "Middle East Crossroads," in The Wall Street Journal.
 He has been a foreign correspondent for the publication since 1999, covering the Middle East, Africa, and Asia.
 Prior to 2015 he was The Wall Street Journal's bureau chief in Afghanistan and Pakistan.